blagodimitrov/blagodimitrov/README.md

 ## Welcome to My GitHub Profile

-I am a **dedicated front-end developer** with a strong background in **graphic design**.
+I am a **dedicated full-stack developer** with a strong background in **graphic design**.
 My passion for **continuous learning** and adaptability to new technologies allow me to contribute effectively across different areas of development.

 ### 🚀 **Current Projects:**